xgui17/Predicting-Calories/README.md

 - Null hypothesis (H0)：Our model is fair.
 Its **RMSE** for *Simple* and *Complicated* recipes are roughly the same, and any differences are due to random chance.
 - Alternative Hypothesis (Ha): Our model is unfair.
 Its **RMSE** for *Simple* recipes are lower than the one for *Complicated* recipes.

 The test statistic we use is the difference between **RMSE** (*Simple* - *Complicated*).
+The observed difference is -13.68.
 This is a one-sided test, and the p-value is much smaller than 0.05.
 Therefore, we have sufficient evidence to reject the null hypothesis at 0.05 significance level and conclude that our model to predict calories performs better on *Simple* recipes with less than 9 steps.

 <iframe src="assets/permutation_result.html" width=600 height=410 frameBorder=0></iframe>